amateur-astronomy-club/Infinity-3.1/README.md

 # Infinity-3.1
-Code for wirelessly controlling Rover using Joystick
+Code for remotely controlling Rover using Joystick